 We are excited to share with you our 15 Slow Cooker Freezer Meals in 90 minutes meal plan.
-This plan will allow you to have dinner planned for almost three weeks or more depending on your family size and if they like to eat leftovers.
-I love to save time in the kitchen so I can enjoy more moments with my boys.
-I also like to be prepared and know what I am serving for dinner so I am not spending money dining out or running to the store.
+This plan will allow you to have dinner planned for almost three weeks or more depending on your family size, and if they like to eat leftovers.
+This saves lot of time in the kitchen so I can enjoy more moments with my boys.
+Being prepared is important to me!
+I know what I am serving for dinner and I am not spending money dining out or running to the store.

 15 Slow Cooker Freezer Meals in 90 minutes:

 This was my eighth time prepping freezer meals for my family.
 I will say that the first time took a long time but I am now getting a rhythm down and get through it quickly.
 If you think 1 and 1/2 hours is a lot of time you have to consider that you are going to have 15 meals ready at the end!
 If you are new to preparing freezer meals or don't have the time to prep, shop and make them to invest you may want to start with this plan --->How to make 8 Freezer Meals in 2 Hours.
 We love it too!

 First of all, invest in a good quality slow cooker.
 Our favorite is this programmable cook and carry 6qt oval slow cooker.
 To start you will want to go through your kitchen and pantry and make a list of what ingredients you will need to purchase at the store and what you already have on hand.
 I had all of the spices in my stockpile.